The IVF Timeline: How Long Does it Take?

 Phase 4: Embryo Transfer | Day 17

-If you opt for a fresh transfer, a single embryo is transferred in a procedure that takes between 20-30 minutes.
-Your remaining embryos can be safely frozen and stored for later use in a process called vitrification.
+If you opt for a fresh transfer, a single embryo is transferred in a procedure that takes 20 to 30 minutes.
+Remaining embryos can be safely frozen and stored for later use in a process called

-If you choose to do a frozen transfer (FET), your eggs go to blastocyst before they are frozen.
-Frozen embryos are typically transferred from days 19 through 21 of a patient’s menstrual cycle.
+• Frozen embryos are typically transferred between days 19 and 21 of a patient’s menstrual cycle.

-Technically, the IVF treatment ends with embryo transfer, but most patients will continue medications that support implantation and pregnancy.
+Technically, IVF ends with embryo transfer, but most patients will continue medications that support implantation and pregnancy.

 A general implantation timeline looks like this (immune protocols and add-ons may vary):

-• Day 26: Pregnancy Test, progesterone, estrogen.
-Another blood test will be done–at a lab or your choice– to determine if you are pregnant.
-Your results should be available on the same day.
+• Day 26: Pregnancy test, progesterone, estrogen.
+Another blood test is done (at a lab of your choice) to determine whether you are pregnant.
+Results are typically available the same day.

 If you get a positive pregnancy test:

-• You will take another test in 2-3 days to evaluate your rising levels.
+• You will take another test in 2–3 days to evaluate rising levels.

-• 1 week later, you will have an ultrasound to identify the site where the embryo implanted and the gestational sac.
+• About 1 week later, you will have an ultrasound to confirm implantation site and the gestational sac.

-• An ultrasound at 6 weeks will detect the heartbeat.
-Once a heartbeat is detected there is a 90-95% probability that your pregnancy will continue to a live birth.
-Usually, you are discharged from the IVF clinic at around 8 weeks.
+• An ultrasound at 6 weeks can detect a heartbeat.
+Once a heartbeat is detected, there is a 90–95% probability the pregnancy will continue to a live birth.
+Many patients are discharged from the IVF clinic around 8 weeks.

-• At around 12 weeks into your pregnancy, you will schedule routine prenatal care with your obstetrician.
+• Around 12 weeks, you will schedule routine prenatal care with your obstetrician.

 Timeline From a Negative Pregnancy Test